ZaniDalipi/Apple_Disease_Identification/README.md

 This repository contains an Android application (Kotlin) that demonstrates identification of common apple leaf diseases from images.
 The app integrates an image classification model (TensorFlow Lite / ONNX / other — check `/app` or `assets` for the exact model file) and provides a simple UI to capture or pick a photo and display predicted disease classes.

-If you landed here expecting miracles, this README will at least get you a working local build and tell the model where to hide.

 ## Features